 Born in at Faughart, near Dundalk, County Louth, in the middle of the 5th century, probably in the latter years of Saint Patrick’s ministry in Ireland, Brigid refused several offers of marriage, in order to become a nun in the service of Christ and his church.
 With seven other young women she settled for a time at the foot of Croghan Hill, but moved then to the plains of the Liffey Valley, where under a large oak tree she erected her famous convent of Cill-Dara, that is, “the church of the oak” (now Kildare).
 She died there half a century later, on the first of February, 525.
 The most ancient life of Saint Brigid is by Broccan, (d.
 650).
 Then the “Second Life” was composed in the 8th century by Cogitosus, a monk of Kildare.
 An interesting feature of this work is his description of the Cathedral of Kildare, whose Round Tower may date back to the sixth or seventh century.

-By word and example Brigid led her community to practical serv8ce their neighbours.
-Soon her small oratory at Cill-Dara (the chapel-at-the-oak) became a centre of faith and learning, which later developed into a town.
+By word and example she led her community to loving service of their neighbours.
+Soon Brigid’s little oratory at Cill-Dara (the chapel-at-the-oak) became a centre of faith and learning, which later developed into Kildare town.
 She founded two monastic institutions, one for men, and the other for women, and apparently held jurisdiction over both.
-According to her biographer, she selected Saint Conleth "to govern the church along with herself."
+According to her biographer, she selected Saint Conleth “to govern the church along with herself.”
 For centuries, Kildare was ruled by a duality of abbot-bishops and abbesses, the abbess of Kildare being the leader of all the convents in Ireland.

 During the raids by the Norsemen in the 9th century, Brigid’s relics were taken for safety to Downpatrick, where they were interred in the tomb of Saint Patrick and Saint Columcille, and since 1190 they rest in Downpatrick Cathedral.
 The three, Patrick, Brigid and Columcille, have for centuries been regarded as the three main patron saints of Ireland.